 - Determine the window of drug detection.
 Decide if your company is screening for very recent drug use or longer term patterns of repetitive use.
 Various drug test types can be used in combination with each other for more comprehensive screening.

 - Choose who collects the drug test specimen.
 Employers can opt to conduct certain types of drug test collections themselves at their place of employment.
 Other employers prefer that a trained, professional test administrator complete the collection at a nearby site equipped with the necessary testing supplies and forms.

 - Revisit your policy.
-Review your policy to ensure it is current, complies with all relevant state and federal laws, and considers all parameters and procedures involved with drug testing.
-Consider new challenges such as state marijuana legislation, our country’s opioid epidemic, and the growing popularity of synthetic drugs such as synthetic cannabinoids, K2, and bath salts in your program’s language.
+Review your policy to ensure it is current, complies with all relevant state and Federal laws, and considers all parameters and procedures involved with drug testing.
+Consider new challenges such as state marijuana legislation and our country’s opioid epidemic in your program’s language.
 Always consult an attorney if you need additional clarity.

 - Train your leaders.
 Once the policy is implemented, provide training to supervisors about the warning signs of substance abuse, documentation of performance-related problems, employee assistance programs (EAP), health-insurance coverage for treatment, and how to refer an employee for help.

 - Be transparent.
 Policies must be applied consistently across an organization without exception.
 Communicate to job candidates that a pre-employment drug testing is a mandatory requirement and only hire an applicant who passes the drug test.